2017 Audi S6 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 • Four-zone climate control

 • And access to various packages, like the S6 Sport Package, Individual Contour Seating Package, and the Driver Assistance Package.

 Overall, some drivers may be inclined to think that the 2017 Audi S6 is just too good to be true.
 With a potent engine and marvelous horsepower, plus a refined interior that bespeaks of comfort, luxury is just a hands free entrance away in the S6.
 The quality of the model makes it a contender for any driver looking for safety, pleasure, and speed.

 - Example: Base Audi S6 invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All Audi S6 Prices above are approximate amounts.
+Note: All Audi S6 MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.